Steven A. Berman

 • $2.1 million in total package settlement for a 50-year-old union ironworker Local 393 who fell approximately 14 feet after slipping and losing his balance while walking on open steel beams, landing on the concrete floor below.
 He sustained fractures to both wrists as well as a ruptured spleen requiring emergency surgery.
 The worker was not provided with or using fall protection at the time of the injury.

-• $1.9 million total package settlement for a union ironworker Local 444 who slipped on unsafe ground conditions on a construction site in Putnam County suffering a herniated disc and requiring discectomy surgery and pain management.
+• $1.9 million total package settlement for a union iron worker Local 444 who slipped on unsafe ground conditions on a construction site in Putnam County suffering a herniated disc and requiring discectomy surgery and pain management.

-• $1.7 million total package settlement for a union ironworker Local 465 who injured his back in a slip and fall while working to secure metal decking on a steel roof at a job site in Vermillion County.
+• $1.7 million total package settlement for a union ironworker Local 465 who injured his back in a slip and fall while working to secure metal decking on a steel roof at a jobsite in Vermillion County.

-• $1.5 million total package settlement for a union ironworker who injured his shoulder while manually installing angle iron from a man lift.
+• $1.5 total package settlement for a union ironworker who injured his shoulder while manually installing angle iron from a man lift.

-• $1.5 million total package settlement for a union painter who injured his knee while climbing an old wooden affixed ladder on a job site in Chicago.
+• $1.5 million total package settlement for a union painter who injured his knee while climbing an old wooden affixed ladder on a jobsite in Chicago.

 • $1.5 million settlement for a Local 152 Laborer who injured his ring finger when washing out a concrete bucket.
 The fracture got infected and failed to properly heal and the last joint on the ring finger needed to be permanently fused.